 Unsurprisingly, the Marine Cove Playground at East Coast Park adopts a nautical theme.
-Its main structure is modeled after a lighthouse and there are plenty of swings, cargo nets and slides to keep children busy.
+Its main structure is modelled after a lighthouse and there are plenty of swings, cargo nets and slides to keep children busy.
 Younger children can have fun with crazy mirrors and circular swings found around the 3,500 square metre playground.
-After working up a healthy appetite, there are a row of restaurants and cafes nearby conveniently provide a place to grab a bite.
+After working up a healthy appetite, there is a row of restaurants and cafes nearby conveniently provide a place to grab a bite.
 Find out more.

 Gardens by the Bay’s Far East Organization Children’s Playground

 The Gardens by the Bay Children’s Playground consists of both wet and dry play areas.
-Spinning flower-shaped showers create a watery play land for kids at the wet play area.
+Spinning flower-shaped showers create a watery playland for kids at the wet play area.
 If water play is not your thing, try the treehouse-themed dry playground and its rope suspension bridges.
 Read more about it here.